 Landman, Meredith & Solveig Olson-Strom.
 2018.
 Discourse particles in Yoruba: A verum analysis of sentence-final o.
 Paper presented at the 49th Annual Conference on African Linguistics, held at Michigan State University, March 22–25, 2018.

 Landman, Meredith.
-In press.
+2017.
 Nominal quantification in Kipsigis.
 To appear in Contemporary African Linguistics 4: Selected Papers from the 47th Annual Conference on African Linguistics.
 Berlin: Language Science Press

 Landman, Meredith.
 2016.
 Quantification in Logoori.
 In D. Payne, S. Pacchiarotti, & M. Bosire (Eds.), Con-temporary African Linguistics 1: Selected Papers from the 46th Annual Conference on African Linguistics (pp. 219–233).
 Berlin: Language Science Press.

 Landman, Meredith & Rodrigo Ranero.
 2015.
 Focus marking in Kuria.
 To appear in J. Kandybowicz, T. Major, & H. Torrence (Eds.), Contemporary African Linguistics 2: African Linguistics on the Prairie–Selected Papers From the 45th Annual Conference on African Linguistics.
 Berlin: Language Science Press.

 Landman, Meredith.
 2006.
 Variables in Natural Language.
 PhD thesis, University of Massachusetts, Amherst.